DavidMGilbert/uplo-support-docs/your-sia-wallet/wallet-troubleshooting/what-are-these-deductions-in-my-wallet.md

 ## **Someone has access to your seed.**

 This is the bad one.
-If someone has access to your 29-word seed, they can easily steal your Siacoin by loading it into another instance of Sia-UI.
+If someone has access to your 29-word seed, they can easily steal your UploCoin by loading it into another instance of Uplo-UI.
 Keep your seed safe.